-- Exhibitors must be enrolled in elementary or secondary school. - Exhibitors shall conform to the following standards in academics (cumulative grades are not considered): For FINAL ENTRY the exhibitor must have received a 2.0 GRADE POINT AVERAGE FOR THE PRECEDING SEMESTER.
-The preceding semester includes both 1st and 2nd nine weeks grades and semester exams if required, for the school year 2017-2018.
-An "official" report card that exhibits grade for the preceding semester is the ONLY acceptable evidence allowed for entry. - Exhibitors needing a homeschooling form or an academic exception form must contact Jacki@centralfloridafair.com .
+- By application for entry to the Central Florida Fair, each exhibitor certifies that all exhibits are in accordance with the Rules & Regulations of the Central Florida Fair and that the exhibitor agrees to be governed by these rules. - Only bona-fide Central Florida youth agricultural organizations or FFA members residing in/or attending schools in the following counties Brevard, Lake, Orange, Osceola, Seminole, and Volusia are eligible to enter. - Exhibitors must meet grade level requirements and be active in a 2018-2019 youth agricultural organization (FFA or 4-H).
+The youth organization must be affiliated with a National Organization.
+"BREED" Associations DO NOT meet the requirements of the Central Florida Fair Youth Livestock Programs - Exhibitors must be enrolled in elementary or secondary school. - Exhibitors shall conform to the following standards in academics (cumulative grades are not considered): For FINAL ENTRY the exhibitor must have received a 2.0 GRADE POINT AVERAGE FOR THE PRECEDING SEMESTER.
+The preceding semester includes both 1st and 2nd nine weeks grades and semester exams if required, for the school year 2018-2019.
+An "official" report card that exhibits grade for the preceding semester is the ONLY acceptable evidence allowed for entry. - Exhibitors needing a homeschooling form or an academic exception form must contact Jacki@centralfloridafair.com.
 Forms must be turned in at Skill A Thon.
 No late forms will be accepted. - REPORT CARDS MUST BE TURNED IN WITH RECORD BOOKS. - Any exhibitor, parent, advisor, teacher, leader, or other, who displays unprofessional behavior toward any member of the Fair Board, Fair Management, Livestock Committee, Graders, or Judges may be just cause for the exhibitor and their animals to be disqualified and removed from the Fairgrounds.
 Exhibitors may also be barred from showing at future fairs.
 Each person is responsible for his or her own behavior. - Animals are restricted to a designated area of the fairgrounds and must not be taken from this area.
 Violators are liable for any damage incurred by owner or animal. - Names and telephone numbers of qualified local veterinarians will be available at the Livestock office.
-Each exhibitor is responsible for any bills incurred. - Only animals being entered and shown at the Central Florida Fair are permitted on the fairgrounds at any time. - Personal pets (i.e. dogs, cats, reptiles, and rodents) are strictly prohibited on fairgrounds, with the exception to official Guide Dogs/ Leader Dogs for the Blind. - The use of tobacco products, drugs and alcoholic beverages in the livestock complex is strictly prohibited. - Smoking is strictly prohibited in the barn. - No outside food or drink will be allowed on the fairgrounds. - Failure to maintain animals and exhibit to acceptable standards and/or failure to cooperate with Fair Officials may result in premium forfeiture.
-Any person who violates any of the General Rules or special rules as published in the 2017 Central Florida Fair Youth Market Livestock Premium Book will forfeit all privileges and premiums won.
+Each exhibitor is responsible for any bills incurred. - Only animals being entered and shown at the Central Florida Fair are permitted on the fairgrounds at any time. - Personal pets (i.e. dogs, cats, reptiles, and rodents) are strictly prohibited on fairgrounds, with the exception to official Guide Dogs/ Leader Dogs for the Blind. - The use of tobacco products, drugs and alcoholic beverages in the livestock complex is strictly prohibited.

+- Smoking is strictly prohibited in the barn. - No outside food or drink will be allowed on the fairgrounds. - Failure to maintain animals and exhibit to acceptable standards and/or failure to cooperate with Fair Officials may result in premium forfeiture.
+Any person who violates any of the General Rules or special rules as published in the 2019 Central Florida Fair Youth Market Livestock Premium Book will forfeit all privileges and premiums won.